-

 Is there a gas transmission and distribution system in your jurisdiction?
 How is gas distribution and transmission infrastructure owned and regulated?
 Is there a third party access regime?

-The Natural Gas Transmission System (“NGTS”) comprises of the main gas transmission pipeline and its branches, the border metering stations at Sidirokastro and Kipi, the compression station at Nea Mesimvria, Thessaloniki, the Natural Gas Metering and Regulating Stations, the Natural gas Control and Dispatching Centers, and remote control and communication systems.
+The National Natural Gas System (“NNGS”) comprises of the main gas transmission pipeline and its branches, the border metering stations at Sidirokastro and Kipi, the compression station at Nea Mesimvria, Thessaloniki, the Natural Gas Metering and Regulating Stations, the Natural gas Control and Dispatching Centers, and remote control and communication systems.
 Users can theoretically purchase natural gas at an entry point and sell it at an exit point.
 Sale at a virtual point is also allowed, hence allowing for reverse flows.
-The NGTS system is currently interconnected with Turkey, Bulgaria and the LNG Terminal at Revythoussa and Alexandroupoli.
-Currently the activity of third parties (apart from DEPA) is mainly focused on bringing LNG into Revythoussa and Alexandroupoli terminals on the spot market.
-DEPA has long term contracts with Gazprom (through Bulgaria), BOTAS (through the Turkish interconnector) and with Algeria (through Revythoussa) and also buys at the spot market.
+The NNGS is currently interconnected with Turkey, Bulgaria and the LNG Terminal at Revythoussa and the FSRU in Alexandroupoli.

-The NGTS is currently owned and operated by DESFA SA, where the State participates with 34% stake.
+The NNGS is currently owned and operated by DESFA S.A., where the State participates with a 34% stake.

 The construction, operation and management of natural gas distribution systems is subject to the issuance of a distribution license and an operation license by RAAEY.
 Pursuant to the provisions of Law 4001/2011, and following a recently occurred merger, there are several natural gas distribution networks per geographical areas each operated by a separate grid operator licensed as above.